Paris 1918. AFS archive.

 I wasn’t around for either World War, Korea, Vietnam, or even the Gulf War.
 And yet, like so many things, WWI doesn’t quite feel like ancient history to me — fossilized into stone monuments, stuffed into museums, or snoozing away in the pages of dusty old books.

-Sitting around the kitchen table with my grandparents, the war was mentioned many times over the years, as a part of our family history.
-Far from being some distant event, remote in time and faraway, it felt quite real, immediate and relevant, because it involved our relatives and our family’s own storyline, recited mostly in present tense, or “as if it were yesterday”.
+Sitting around the kitchen table with my grandparents, the war was mentioned many times over the years, a part of family history.
+Far from being some distant event, remote in time and faraway, it felt quite real, immediate and relevant, because it involved our relatives and the family’s story-line, recited “as if it were yesterday.”

-The old folks didn’t talk of geopolitics, military tactics, or Grand Alliances — they spoke of the war’s impact on people they’d known.
+The old folks didn’t talk of geopolitics, military tactics, or Grand Alliances — they spoke of people – – the war’s impact on people they’d known.

 I’d have a slice of pie, watch my grandmother wildly overbid in Auction Pinochle, try to Sit Up Straight & Not Slouch For Heaven’s Sake, and hear stories of near-death, destruction, and army rations.
 Hear about places in France that no one knew how to pronounce correctly, or had felt a need to look up the pronunciation, for ninety years.
 No one cared about “ethnic tensions in the Balkans” or the clash of empires, but they remembered Franz Joseph’s luxuriant whiskers.